top of page

 As a healthcare professional, I seek to be a good role model for the Latino community.
 Many factors work against Latinos for health education, working in minimum-wage, fast food jobs, for example.
 Latino parents often work up to three jobs to make ends meet, and their children suffer.
 These children end up at home, eating the most unhealthy/cheap fast food watching TV, or playing video games.

 As an FNP, I will focus on childhood obesity among recent Latino immigrants.
-Here in Michigan, the Latino community is concentrated in small pockets such as XXXX County, where I reside.
+Here in Michigan, the Latino community is concentrated in small pockets such as ____ County, where I reside.
 Many are undocumented, which correlates very heavily with the underuse of healthcare services.
 The children do not have Medicaid or other state-funded healthcare services.
 Often, prenatal care is absent because these people do not understand the healthcare system.

 bottom of page